wasp-lang/wasp/web/docs/advanced/jobs.md

 import { Required } from '@site/src/components/Required'
 import { ShowForTs, ShowForJs } from '@site/src/components/TsJsHelpers'

 In most web apps, users send requests to the server and receive responses with some data.
 When the server responds quickly, the app feels responsive and smooth.
-However, if the server needs extra time to complete a task before responding to the request, such as sending an email or making a slow HTTP request to an external API, it's best to perform these tasks in the background to avoid making the user wait.

-Wasp offers support for background jobs, and they are called simply Jobs.
+What if the server needs extra time to complete some tasks before responding to the request?
+This might mean sending an email or making a slow HTTP request to an external API.
+Then, it's best to perform these tasks in the background to spare the user from waiting.

-Some details about them:
+Wasp supports background jobs that can help you with this:
-  - Jobs persist between server restarts.
+  - Jobs persist between server restarts,
-  - They can be retried if they fail.
+  - Jobs can be retried if they fail,
-  - They can be delayed until a future time.
+  - Jobs can be delayed until a future time,
-  - They can have a recurring schedule.
+  - Jobs can have a recurring schedule.

 ## Using Jobs